-Your treatment plan will aim to slow bone loss and incorporate weight bearing exercises to strengthen muscle which can prevent falls that cause bone breaks.
+Your treatment plan will aim to slow bone loss and incorporate weight bearing exercises to strengthen muscle to prevent falls causing bone breaks.
 Falls are a common source of injury in older people, and the chances of being seriously injured are higher if you have osteoporosis.

-What you eat may not reverse osteoporosis but it can affect your bones.
-So it’s important to learn what’s best for your bone health and what’s not, and do what you can now to enhance your bone density.
+What you eat can affect your bones, so it’s important to learn what’s best for your bone health and what’s not, and do what you can now to enhance your bone density.
 A diverse and nutrient-rich healthy diet will help keep your bones strong.
 In children, bone growth can be enhanced with a healthy calcium-rich diet that helps promote the growth of new bone tissue and help to increase bone density.

-One of the key vitamins and minerals to include in your diet to protect your bone health is found in a broad range of foods to suit all diets.
+Some of the key vitamins and minerals to include in your diet to protect your bone health to potentially slow bone loss are:

 Eating calcium rich foods is the best way to get the recommended level of calcium for your age.
 For women over 50 and men over 70, the recommended level is 1,300 mg per day.
-Dairy products such as cheese, milk, and yoghurt as well as dark leafy greens like broccoli and celery are good options for increasing your calcium intake.
+Dairy products and dark leafy greens like broccoli and celery are good options for increasing your calcium intake.

 How does Vitamin D help?